exercism/java/exercises/practice/bank-account/.approaches/readwrite-lock/content.md

 Only one thread can hold a write lock at a time.
 Therefore, `withdraw`, `deposit`, `open` and `close` can not run at the same time.
 Additionally, a thread must _also_ wait for _all_ read locks to be released to obtain a write lock.
-Similarly, threads must wait for write locks to be released before they granted a read lock.
+Similarly, threads must wait for write locks to be released before they are granted a read lock.
 This means `getBalance` also can not run at the same time as any of the `withdraw`, `deposit`, `open` and `close` methods.

 The locks are released in the `finally` block to ensure they are released, even when an exception is thrown.